-About Art and Design in Dublin
+About Art in Dublin

 Dublin's history and culture speak volumes through the city's museums, galleries and monuments, and at times, you can't help but feel you've stepped back in time while wandering the cobblestone streets of Temple Bar.
 The city's Georgian heritage is prevalent, with the colorful doors and stately brick buildings lining the city's streets.

 You can't go wrong in Dublin by ordering a pint of Guinness, but if you're not into the dark beer, try a Bulmer's, or Irish hard cider.
 You'll find traditional Irish music spilling out of pubs in Temple Bar, but watch out for tourist traps.
 For a more authentic experience, try the Brazen Head or the Bull & Castle.

 Ireland's history of being ruled by the British is still only in the recent past.
 In the early 1900's, the Irish Republican Army mounted a guerilla war against Britain and by 1921, the two sides signed a cease fire and Ireland began to govern itself.

 Politics & Economy